A SCIENCE IN ITSELF

 Source: SCHOTT AG

 Interference-optically anti-reflective glass, whether as white glass, double-pane safety glass or acrylic glass, is the top class of picture glazing and, especially in museum exhibition areas, is the best for optimal picture presentation for an unclouded enjoyment of art.
-That is why it is also colloquially called "museum glass".
 We have been observing a steadily growing trend towards anti-reflective glass for years.
 The best-known manufacturers are SCHOTT with the MIROGARD® series of mineral glasses and Tru Vue with the acrylic glass Optium Museum Acrylic®, among others.

 But what does the term interference optics actually mean?

 In an interference-optical antireflection coating, the base material (usually white glass or acrylic glass) is coated with a number of thin layers of metal oxide, each of which reflects a different wavelength range of light.
 The visible light waves are reflected in such a way that the different light waves cancel each other out, reducing the reflection by over 99%.
 This effect is called optical destructive interference.

 But how does that work exactly?
 When light falls on the first coating layer, one part is absorbed, one part is reflected and one part passes through.
 When the passing light reaches the next layer, the same process happens again.
 The light waves reflected from each layer of material interact with each other.
 Depending on the length and energy of the reflected waves, this interaction causes the opposing light waves to cancel each other out.
 A color-neutral light transmission is guaranteed.
 The prerequisite for freedom from reflection is a viewing angle of 90° to the glass surface, which is especially the case when hanging frames in museums.